 Writing a Summary About Yourself

 This is the part where you get to tell your potential match all about yourself.
 Some dating sites make this easy with a questionnaire.
 However, it is still very beneficial to give a summary of who you are and what you’re looking for.
 Be original and don’t lie or exaggerate.
 However, make your summary stick out from among the others.
 Everyone wants to go to Hawaii.
 Everyone is a traveler.
+Everyone likes the outdoors.
 Everyone is looking for their soul-mate or partner in crime.
 Everyone likes long walks on the beach.
 Clichés are boring.
 How well do you know yourself?
 You have permission to brag about yourself here and write a story about your character.
 If you’re not too into writing, here’s a template example of how to write about yourself:

 [About your match…]